Secondary cell wall

 The secondary cell wall is a structure found in many plant cells, located between the primary cell wall and the plasma membrane.
 The cell starts producing the secondary cell wall after the primary cell wall is complete and the cell has stopped expanding.
+It is most prevalent in the Ground tissue found in vascular plants, with Collenchyma having little to no lignin, and Sclerenchyma having lignified secondary cells walls.

+Structure and function

 Secondary cell walls provide additional protection to cells and rigidity and strength to the larger plant.
 These walls are constructed of layered sheaths of cellulose microfibrils, wherein the fibers are in parallel within each layer.
 The inclusion of lignin makes the secondary cell wall less flexible and less permeable to water than the primary cell wall.
 In addition to making the walls more resistant to degradation, the hydrophobic nature of lignin within these tissues is essential for containing water within the vascular tissues that carry it throughout the plant.